lsst-sqre/sqr-091/index.rst

     At the top level, an object is a mapping from labels to values.
     The values may be complex structures, such as objects or lists of objects.

+request
+    A single request to a web service, resulting in a single response.

+operation
+    A single thing a web service can do, such as a query or a state changing operation like a delete or a modification.
+    In some cases, such as redirects, this may involve multiple client requests and server responses, but there is only one input object and only one response object or data stream.
+    A complex action using a web service, such as creating a job, starting it, and then collecting its results, will therefore involve multiple operations.

+.. _data-types:

 Data types
 ==========